wangcongcong123/ttt/tutorials/tpu_from_scratch.md

 <p>

 Fortunately, soon after the email, the TFRC's team responded saying allocated my project quota until the end of the year.
 Nice enough, Auh!
 Now with the free credits, the next step is to take a tour of the [Google's Cloud Platform](https://console.cloud.google.com/compute/) (GCP).
 As a new user, GCP offers 300 euros and 90 days free credits that can be used for other cloud services that are necessary for using the TPUs.
 For example, you need to create at least a Virtual Machine (VM) instance (under the compute engine section of GCP's dashboard).
 Why do you need this?
 Based on my understanding of how TPUs work on GCP, the VM instance is like a client to the TPU compute engines.
-To put in another words, the cloud TPU is like a server that can be connected by the VM instance through its **internal IP** (it is internal IP so you need GCP's VM instance rather than your laptops).
+To put in another words, the cloud TPU is like a server that can be connected by the VM instance through its **internal IP** (it is internal IP so you need GCP's VM instance rather than your end devices).
 The workflow is depicted as follows.

- <a href="figure3"></a>
+ <a id="figure3"></a>
 <p align="center">
     <br>
     <img src="images/tpu_workflow.png" width="400"/>